Native American Protocol:

 On Use of the Title ‘Chief’

 Many informal social organizations have sprung up in the 1990s and these past three years among descendants of Native Americans and people who want to be Native American.
 Most of these organizations do not have leaders who are themselves members of federally- or state-recognized tribes, and the vast majority of these organizations are not registered with the TN Secretary of State or with the federal government as a 501(c) nonprofit organization.
 In their goal of appearing to be more authentically Indian and traditional, and to compensate for their organization’s small size and lack of direct Native American cultural relationship, their leaders have taken on the traditional title of ‘Chief’ for their own self-aggrandizement.

 Tennessee’s oldest Native American organization is the Native American Indian Association of Tennessee (NAIA), founded in 1983.
 It was also the primary writer and organizational sponsor of the first Commission of Indian Affairs legislation passed by the state in 1983.
-NAIA is the only statewide 501(c)3 non-profit organization with an all-Indian Board of Directors elected by its membership.
-Its elected leaders are its president, executive director, and board members.
+NAIA is the only statewide 501(c)3 non-profit organization with an all-Indian Executive Board of Directors elected by its membership.
+Its elected leaders are its president, vice-president, secretary, treasurer and board members.